CumulusNetworks/docs/content/cumulus-vx/Getting-Started/_index.md

 - OVA disk image for use with VirtualBox
 - VMware-specific OVA disk image
-- qcow2 disk image for use with KVM
+- Qcow2 disk image for use with KVM
-- Box image for use with Vagrant
+- Box image for use with Vagrant and VirtualBox
-- GNS3 appliance for use with VirtualBox
 - Binary image for ONIE installations

 ## Configure the VMs